Results How stable denotational patterns in E1 become admissible as physical things.

 Why this page matters

 Tau’s later physical results depend on this move.
-Without it, there would be no principled route from the substrate to the physical entities later discussed in the result atlas.
+Without it, there would be no principled route from the substrate to the physical entities later discussed in the result catalogue.
 With it, there is a rigorous sequence:

 • substrate,